 - Activation and Deactivation ---

-Browser Notifications are pop-up windows that show up on your computer to notify you about new calls, messages, voicemails, and faxes.
-They are great to have while you are not using the TeleConsole so you can keep on top of incoming communication.
-The TeleConsole need to still run in the background for this to work.
+Browser notifications are pop-up windows that let you know about new messages, voicemails, faxes, or missed calls while you are not using the TeleConsole (or even your browser) so you can keep on top of incoming communication.
+The TeleConsole needs to still run in the background for this to work.

-Notifications will show even if you are not using the TeleConsole browser interface.
-If you find them distracting you can deactivate them as explained below.
+If you find browser notifications distracting you can deactivate them as explained below.

 Activation and Deactivation

-Push notifications are activated or deactivated from your web browser separately for each web site.
-We have only listed Google's Chrome and Mozila's Firefox here.
-The method is similar with other browsers on the market, but if you can't figure it out feel free to contact us.
+We have listed the desktop versions of Google's Chrome and Mozilla's Firefox here.
+The process is similar in other popular desktop browsers, but if you can't figure it out for your preffered desktop browser or need help with a mobile browser feel free to contact us.

 - Make sure you are on the TeleConsole web page and click the Padlock icon to the left of the address bar.

 - Click Notifications and select to either Allow to activate push notifications or Block to deactivate them.